TheUncleLake/emergency_waitlist/README.md

 Note: It might be better to do that while still logged in as `postgres` or there is a risk of authentication failure in the database connection.
 You may change the setup of the database connection from the `pg_connect()` method in `app/models/ConnectionDB.php` as desired.

 The server is hosted in http://localhost:4000/.

+## How to Use

+This website requires logging in to use it.

+### Patient

+To log in as a patient, choose the option to sign in as a Patient and enter the name (which must exist in the database).

+After logging in, the patient can see the rest of the information about the triage.
+The patient can log out at anytime.

+### Admin

+To log in as an admin, choose the option to sign in as an Admin and enter the correct username and password.

+The correct username is `admin` and the correct password is `password`.
+After logging in, the admin can click the "Get Patients" button to fetch or refresh the list of all patients in the database.
+The admin can log out at anytime.